-- Received an unqualified External Audit Opinion for 2019/20 for the final accounts and a satisfactory conclusion on value for money. - Members will be asked to approve the Treasury Management Policy Statement and Annual Treasury Management and Investment Strategy at the Authority meeting in May 2021. - The Authority considered the outturn for 2019/20, approved the necessary appropriations to or from reserves and agreed unspent funds and overspends to be carried forward into the 2020/21 financial year. - Developed Budget Proposals for 2021/22.
-To reflect the uncertainties that exist due to the Covid-19 pandemic the Government decided that the Spending Review would only cover the 12 months from April 2021.
-As the Defra settlement had not been confirmed the Authority prepared a budget based on the assumption that the NPG baseline funding of 2019/20 will be maintained, less the £335k Biodiversity funding.
-Therefore, to balance the 2021/22 revenue budget it has been necessary to identify annual savings of £610k. - Based on these proposals we agreed and implemented a balanced budget for 2021/22. - Defra advised the Authority that it intended to update the existing mechanisms for review and oversight of National Park Grant.
+- Received an unqualified External Audit Opinion for 2021/22 for the final accounts and a satisfactory conclusion on value for money. - Members will be asked to approve the Treasury Management Policy Statement and Annual Treasury Management and Investment Strategy at the Authority meeting in March 2023. - The Authority considered the outturn for 2021/22, approved the necessary appropriations to or from reserves and agreed unspent funds and overspends to be carried forward into the 2022/23 financial year. - Developed Budget Proposals for 2023/24.
+The Government set a three year spending review for 2022/23 to 2024/25, however Defra settlement had not been confirmed when the Authority prepared the 2022/23 budget, therefore this was set based on the assumption that the NPG baseline funding of 2019/20 will be maintained for another year. - Based on these proposals we agreed and implemented a balanced budget for 2022/23. - Defra advised the Authority that it intended to update the existing mechanisms for review and oversight of National Park Grant.
 As part of the new arrangements, the standing Financial Grant Memorandum, dated 1st April 2008, was replaced by a new National Park Grant Funding Agreement, common to all National Parks and Areas of Outstanding Natural Beauty.
 The Authority signed the Agreement for signature so that it was operative for the National Park Grant (2019/20).
 Defra will re-issue the Agreement to cover future settlements.
-At the time of writing this has been delayed by Defra for 2021/22. - The budget monitoring group met at Q1, Q2 and Q3 to review the 2020/21 budget.
-The provisional Medium Term Finance Plan for 2021/22 to 2024/25 was presented to members as part of the 2021/22 budget.
-A revision is to be approved by RMM in April 2021 following the confirmation of the NPG for 2021/22 - Uncertainty remains about the future of farming and land management in a post Brexit world.
-In 2020/21 we have worked directly with Defra in testing and trialling the new Environmental Land Management approach, and through National Parks England have set out our vision for the future of farming in protected landscapes.
-A new Farming in Protected Landscapes programme is planned for delivery in 2021/22 and will run until 31 March 2024.
-Development of the programme details are being supported but final details remain unknown at the time of writing. - The 2017/18 AGS identified risk around a failure to influence the transposing of EU laws and legislation
+At the time of writing this has been delayed by Defra for 2022/23. - The budget monitoring group met at Q2, Q3 and Outturn to review the 2021/22 budget.
+The Medium Term Finance Plan for 2022/23 to 2025/26 was presented to members as part of the 2022/23 budget.
+This was set on the basis that the NPG for 2022/23 would continue at the 2019/20 value, any changes to this would be reported back to members as soon as practicable. - The National Park Authority continues to work at a national level on behalf of the English National Park Authorities to influence further improvements to the existing Countryside Stewardship Scheme and the design of the new Environmental Land Management schemes (Sustainable Farm Incentive, Countryside Stewardship/Local Nature Recovery and Landscape Recovery).
+Uncertainty and complexity remain about the future of farming and land management as the full details of and particularly payment levels for ELM are not yet known, multiple new support programmes have been announced and the reductions in the Basic Payment Scheme really begin to impact on businesses.
+We have worked directly with Defra in testing and trialling the new Environmental Land Management approach, and through National Parks England have set out our vision for the future of farming in protected landscapes and are establishing a Nature Recovery Team. - The 2017/18 AGS identified risk around a failure to influence the transposing of EU laws and legislation

-- for landscape and the environment into UK law after Article 50 remain. - The area of land within National Park in an agri-environment scheme land management option remained a concern, but it was recognised that this was not within the Authority's control.
-A Transition paper highlighting the issues and offering potential solutions was prepared on behalf of National Parks England.
-This shows the coverage of agri-environment schemes in each English National Park as at April 2020 and has been used with key stakeholders to highlight concerns.
+- for landscape and the environment into UK law after Article 50 remain.??? - The area of land within National Park in an agri-environment scheme land management option remained a concern, but it was recognised that this was not within the Authority's control.
 The Authority has continued to work with other English National Parks (through NPE) increasingly with other Protected Landscape organisations and with DEFRA to influence the design of future Environmental Land Management (ELM) approach.
+In particular the learnings from the Farming in Protected Landscapes programme are being shared with various Defra teams to help inform successful design and delivery of ELM in Protected Landscapes.